Frequently Asked Questions ABOUT HOW THE "CONCEAL AND CARRY" LAW AFFECTS MINNESOTA STATE COLLEGES AND UNIVERSITIES

 No. As a general matter, campus security employees are prohibited from carrying any firearm, whether or not they have a permit to carry.
-The only exception is for a campus employee who has public safety duties assigned AND is a licensed peace officer.
+The only exception is for a campus employee who is a licensed peace officer.

 10. SUSPECTED VIOLATIONS.
 What if an employee sees another person with a weapon in his or her possession in one of our buildings?
 If a Minnesota State Colleges and Universities employee sees a visitor carrying a pistol, is he or she expected to ask to see a permit?